FAQ

 The two most likely problems are that you are restricting who can merge or that you have disabled squash merges into your repo.
 Trunk Merge Queue needs to use squash merges.
 To fix this, turn on 'allow squash merges' for this repo in your GitHub setup.

-Why do Dependabot and Renovate pull requests keep getting kicked from the Merge Queue?
+Why do Dependabot and Renovate pull requests keep getting kicked from the queue?

 By default, both dependabot and renovate both will rebase their PRs whenever other PRs merge into their base branch.
 If that rebase happens when those PRs are in the queue, they will get kicked since they were updated.
 There are two ways to mitigate this: